 Get ready for a full-on desi family to hit your television screen real soon (hopefully).
-CBS’s multi-camera comedy “Pandas in New York” just cast its lead.
-Written by Ajay Sahgal, and directed by Mark Cendrowski, this show is about the lives of a family of Indian doctors.
+CBS’s multi-camera comedy “Pandas in New York, written by Ajay Sahgal and directed by Mark Cendrowski, is about the lives of a family of Indian doctors in Manhattan.

-The family has a successful practice in New York, and now they are working to control the life of their youngest son, Rishi.
-They’re trying to arrange his life without his knowledge, basically, this show is about the life of every South Asian kid ever.
+The Pandas have a successful practice in New York and now they are working to control the life of their youngest son, Rishi.
+Unbeknownst to them, he’s signed up to work at a free clinic in the Bronx while they expect him to continue working at the family group practice.
+They’re trying to arrange his life without his knowledge so basically, this show is about the life of every South Asian kid ever.

 Though this story sounds a little too familiar, it would be interesting to see how it all plays out on television.
 It has a “Fresh off the Boat” vibe, except instead of following the real lives, family expectations, and cultural assimilation of an Asian family, it’s a South Asian family.

 If CBS does pick it up to series, which we think the network should, here’s hoping “Pandas in New York” helps quell the stereotypes of being a South Asian in America.